ACCOUNTING & FINANCIAL SERVICES

 We help Boards follow established FHA criteria for sound financial governance.
 When preparing annual operating budgets, we include a minimum 10% reserve contribution.
 We pay attention to make sure you are actually funding the reserve contribution within the fiscal year.
 We advise your board to monitor your reserve study so it is updated every 5 years.
 We recommend that the amount of your property insurance covers full replacement cost valuation.
 We recommend that you maintain three accounts: operating funds, reserve for replacement fund and a fund for deferred maintenance.
 We make sure your cash on hand is always greater that the amount of your property insurance deductible.

-We receive your condominium fees, assessments and other receivable by check, wire transfer, auto-pay or ACH and we maintain accurate and up-to-date owner accounts.
+We receive your condominium fees, assessments and other receivable by check, auto-pay or ACH and we maintain accurate and up-to-date owner accounts.
 We administer collection policies established by the Board, and as provided under the Association governing documents.
 We offer the framework for effective, clear and concise collection policies.
 Collection activity typically includes late notices, late fees, filing of liens (additional charges apply) and coordination with legal counsel in event of serious delinquency.

 We deposit all payments and receipts of the Association into a bank account approved by the Association and bearing the Association name.
 For efficiency, the bank must have a branch located in the Wildwoods.
 We accept personal checks, checks from bill-pay services, and ACH authorizations.
 We do NOT accept credit cards or cash.
 If your association accepts credit cards, we can process credit card transactions.